vivek-kumar-vkb/supportiv_assignment/README.md

 3. **Inability to Handle Variable-Length Sequences:** The model without attention assumes fixed-length input and output sequences, making it less flexible in handling variable-length input and output sequences.
 It requires padding or truncation of sequences to a fixed length, which can introduce unnecessary complexity and inefficiency.

 ## Potention Future improvements:
+1. **Questions can be taken as input**: The questions were given implicitly it can also be done by taking input from user and then pass it into the print_conversation() function
 1. **Attention Mechanism**: Introducing an attention mechanism allows the model to dynamically focus on different parts of the input sequence during decoding.
 This helps the model handle long-range dependencies and better capture the alignment between input and output sequences.
 2. **Larger Hidden State Size:** Increasing the size of the hidden states in both the encoder and decoder can help the model learn more complex representations of the input and output sequences.
 Larger hidden states provide the model with more capacity to capture and represent the semantic meaning of the input sequence and generate accurate predictions for the output sequence.
 3. **Model Ensembling:** Combining the predictions of multiple independently trained seq2seq models can help improve the overall performance and robustness of the system.
 Each model may have different strengths and weaknesses, and ensembling helps mitigate individual model biases and errors.